-2012a) is a set of three curriculum-based measures validated for screening and progress monitoring in kindergarten mathematics.
+ASPENS (Clarke et al., 2011) is a set of three curriculum-based measures validated for screening and progress monitoring in kindergarten mathematics.
 Each 1-minute fluency-based measure assesses an important aspect of early numeracy proficiency, including number identification, magnitude comparison, and missing number.
-Test-retest reliabilities of kindergarten ASPENS measures are in the moderate to high range (.74 to .85).
+Testretest reliabilities of kindergarten ASPENS measures are in the moderate to high range (.74 to .85).
 Predictive validity of fall scores on the kindergarten ASPENS measures with spring scores on the TerraNova 3 is reported as ranging from .45 to .52.

-Number Sense Brief Screener (NSB; Jordan et al., 2008) is an individually administered measure with 33 items that assess counting knowledge and principles, number recognition, number comparisons, nonverbal calculation, story problems and number combinations.
+NSB (Jordan et al., 2010) is an individually administered measure with 33 items that assess counting knowledge and principles, number recognition, number comparisons, non-verbal calculation, story problems, and number combinations.
 NSB has a coefficient alpha of .84.

-Test of Early Mathematics Ability - Third Edition (TEMA-3; Ginsburg & Baroody, 2003) is a standardized, norm-referenced, individually administered measure of beginning mathematical ability.
-The TEMA-3 assesses whole number understanding for children ranging in age from 3 to 8 years 11 months.
+TEMA-3 (Ginsburg & Baroody, 2003) is a standardized, norm-referenced, individually administered measure of beginning mathematical ability.
+The TEMA-3 assesses whole number understanding for children ranging in age from 3 to 8 years, 11 months.
 Alternate-form and test-retest reliabilities of the TEMA-3 are .97 and .93, respectively.
 The TEMA-3 has concurrent validity with other mathematics measures ranging from .54 to .91.

-Stanford Early School Achievement Test (SESAT; Harcourt Brace & Company, 2003) is a group administered, standardized, norm referenced measures, with two mathematics subtests: Problem Solving and Procedures.
+Stanford Early School Achievement Test (SESAT; Harcourt Brace Educational Measurement, 2003) is a groupadministered, standardized, norm-referenced measure, with two mathematics subtests: Problem Solving and Procedures.
 The internal consistency for the SESAT is .88.
 ROOTS students were administered the SESAT at posttest only.